xiv3r/openwrt-deauther/README.md

 # openwrt deauther based on airplay-ng
 - Functions similar on kali
-- Also it can capture WPA Handshakes
+- Can also capture WPA Handshakes

 ## Root access
 ```sh